Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NFL conference championships, more

 QB Jarrett Stidham, Denver Broncos, 0.5 passing touchdowns - Higher (0.76x)

-Despite limited action, Stidham has thrown a touchdown pass in each of his last two games in which he's had significant minutes.
+Stidham has thrown a touchdown pass in each of his last two games in which he's played significant minutes.
 In a 27-14 loss to the Las Vegas Raiders on Jan.
 7, 2024, he completed 20 of 34 passes for 272 yards and one touchdown with one interception.
 The SportsLine Model projects one touchdown pass, giving this a 3 out of 5 rating.
 Pick it at Underdog:

 WR Davante Adams, Los Angeles Rams, 4.5 receptions - Higher (1.05x)

-Adams has made a significant impact.
-He caught five or more passes in seven games this season, including five in a 34-31 win at Carolina in the NFC Wild Card Round on Jan.
+Adams has caught five or more passes in seven games this season, including five in a 34-31 win at Carolina in the NFC Wild Card Round on Jan.
 10. The SportsLine Model projects 4.8 receptions, giving this a 3.5 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 WR Cooper Kupp, Seattle Seahawks, 2.5 receptions - Lower (1.06x)

-Against top-third defenses, Kupp has gone under his receptions market in four of his last five games.
+Kupp has gone under his receptions market in four of his last five games against a top-third defense.
 The SportsLine Model projects 2.2 receptions, giving this a 4 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 4.72x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.